Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 38</b>: Attraction Force weights for medium dynamics areas.</figcaption>
 </figure>

-Painting lower Attraction Force weights in meatier areas of the face, such as under the neck or in the cheecks to show more dynamics in these regions.
+Painting lower Attraction Force weights in meatier areas of the face, such as under the neck or in the cheeks to show more dynamics in these regions.
 In this case a value of 0.15 will be applied.

 <figure>
   <img src="images/setup_simshape_4.png">